-SECTION 3 We will consider your request for payment and say yes or no Section 3.1 We check to see whether we should cover the service or drug and how much we owe
+SECTION 3We will consider your request for payment and say yes or noSection 3.1We check to see whether we should cover the service or drug and

 When we receive your request for payment, we will let you know if we need any additional information from you.
 Otherwise, we will consider your request and make a coverage decision.